ClaireZ-7/personal_website/README.md

 ### 4. Update Team information

-The extended guide is also available in `TEAM_MAINTENANCE.md`.
 The maintenance command is preferred over editing the page component.

 #### Add a member